-- Attach your external display to the HDMI-Out port (and/or Thunderbolt port), and turn

-it on.

-- Go the Charms Bar and select Devices.

-- Click Second Screen.

-- Click on any one of the options from the menu to select Duplicate, Extend or a Single (PC Screen only or Second Screen only) display.
+- 1. Attach your external display to the display port/mini display port/HDMI-Out port, and turn it on. - 2.
+Go the Charms Bar and select Devices. - 3.
+Click Second Screen. - 4.
+Click on any one of the options from the menu to select Duplicate, Extend or a Single (PC Screen only or Second Screen only) display.